Sabrina Ionescu: Personal life

 Ionescu is a Romanian Orthodox Christian.
 She was close with Kobe Bryant, with whom she had one-on-one training sessions, and spoke at the Kobe & Gianna Bryant Celebration of Life at the Staples Center on February 24, 2020.
 Ionescu is also a very close friend of her former teammate Ruthy Hebard.

 On March 10, 2024, Ionescu married NFL center and former University of Oregon football player Hroniss Grasu, also a Romanian-American.

+On December 15, 2025, Ionescu and her husband's California home was broken into.